Alvor1991/PP4-Physio/README.md

 ### Code

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implement.
+* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration.

-* Message implementation an dismissal code is taken from [Code Institute](https://codeinstitute.net/)'s django-blog project.
+* Initial structcure and base HTML code was taken from [Code Institute](https://codeinstitute.net/)'s django-blog project.

 [Back to top ⇧](#sports-therapy)